-The professional mentor undertakes the following:
+Professional mentor (school) undertakes the following:

-- To be the first point of contact, and to maintain communication, with the trainee, subject mentor (school), school direct alliance (if applicable) and university partnership. - Support the welfare and undertake the supervision of the trainee whilst on placement. - Support trainees to manage their own workload and wellbeing. - Organisation and quality assure the school experience, ensuring trainee entitlement and moderation of interim and end point assessments. - Provide an induction programme for each placement that includes access to the school child protection policy, the staff behaviour policy (sometimes called a code of conduct) information about the role of the designated safeguarding lead and a copy of Keeping Children Safe in Education. - Liaise with school direct alliance leads (if applicable), subject tutors (university) and subject mentors (school) on the needs assessment of the trainee, providing intervention in a timely manner. - Ensure all active mentors have QTS and are University of Worcester mentor trained prior to hosting placements.
-Attend school briefings (autumn and spring) and monitor the attendance of all active subject mentors at these briefings. - Ensure the delivery of the professional studies programme in the school as applicable.
+- To be the first point of contact, and to maintain communication, with the trainee, subject mentor (school), Regional Training Hubs (if applicable) and university partnership. - Support the welfare and undertake the supervision of the trainee whilst on placement. - Support trainees to manage their own workload and well-being. - Organisation and quality assure the school experience, ensuring trainee entitlement and moderation of interim and end point assessments. - Provide an induction programme for each placement that includes access to the school child protection policy, the staff behaviour policy (sometimes called a code of conduct) information about the role of the designated safeguarding lead and a copy of Keeping Children Safe in Education. - Liaise with Regional Training Hub leads (if applicable), lead mentors (university) and ITT mentors (school) on the needs assessment of the trainee, providing intervention in a timely manner. - Ensure all active mentors have QTS and are University of Worcester mentor trained prior to hosting placements. - Attend school briefings (autumn and spring) and monitor the attendance of all active subject mentors at these briefings. - Ensure the delivery of the professional studies programme in the school as applicable.

-Subject mentor undertakes the following:
+Subject ITT mentor (School) undertakes the following:

-- Day to day supervision, providing a suitable timetable across two Key Stages (4 year groups) for the trainee and access to relevant department and school documentation including access to schemes/units of work and pupil data. - Ensure the completion of 2 lesson observations per week and coordinate feedback in line with partnership documentation. - Arrange regular and undisturbed weekly review sessions to review progress and set SHARP targets that are regularly monitored. - Work with professional mentors, school direct alliance leads (if applicable) and tutors to determine timely and accurate assessment of progress towards the curriculum using partnership documentation. - Support trainees to manage their own workload and wellbeing whilst they train.
+- Day to day supervision, opportunities for deliberate practice and instructional coaching, providing a suitable timetable across two Key Stages (4 year groups) for the trainee and access to relevant department and school documentation including access to schemes/units of work and pupil data. - Ensure the completion of 2 lesson observations per week and coordinate feedback in line with partnership documentation. - Arrange regular and undisturbed weekly review sessions to review progress and set SHARP targets that are regularly monitored. - Work with professional mentors, Regional Training Hub leads (if applicable) and lead mentors (university) to determine timely and accurate assessment of progress towards the curriculum using partnership documentation. - Support trainees to manage their own workload and well-being whilst they train.

-Professional and subject mentor will both:
+Professional and subject mentors will both:

-- Liaise and communicate with the subject tutor (university), and as applicable alliance leads for school direct, on the progress and assessment of the trainee against the curriculum. - Observe and monitor the overall performance of the trainee on a regular basis and provide verbal and written feedback on lessons observed, using the university lesson observation form. - Facilitate the trainee's school-based assignments within the classroom, liaising with other teachers if appropriate. - Establish trusting relationships, modelling high standards and providing support (mentor standard 1). - Support trainees to develop their teaching practice in order to set high expectations of all pupils whilst also considering the workload of the trainee (mentor standard 2). - Set high expectations and induct the trainee to understand their role and responsibilities as a teacher (mentor standard 3). - Continue their own CPD; investing time to develop a good working relationship with the University (mentor standard 4) including new mentor training and attendance at two school briefings per year. - When applicable participate in ITE Ofsted inspections and external examiner/course moderator visits.
+- Liaise and communicate with the lead mentor (university), and as applicable regional training hub leads on the progress and assessment of the trainee against the curriculum. - Observe and monitor the overall performance of the trainee on a regular basis and provide verbal and written feedback on lessons observed, using the university lesson observation form. - Facilitate the trainee's school-based assignments within the classroom, liaising with other teachers if appropriate. - Establish trusting relationships, modelling high standards and providing support (mentor standard 1). - Support trainees to develop their teaching practice in order to set high expectations of all pupils whilst also considering the workload of the trainee (mentor standard 2). - Set high expectations and induct the trainee to understand their role and responsibilities as a teacher (mentor standard 3). - Continue their own CPD; investing time to develop a good working relationship with the University (mentor standard 4) including new mentor training and attendance at two school briefings per year. - When applicable participate in ITE Ofsted inspections and external examiner/course moderator visits.